pqba/Ladle/README.md

 **Ladle** is a dynamic application that brews together top news, notable specified subreddit posts, and interesting topics without the clutter of the app, for local use.

-Quickly peek at **r/popular** or make your own feed.
+Quickly peek at **r/popular** or cook up your own feed.

 ## Features
-UI and design methodology is based on [hackernews](https://news.ycombinator.com/)
 - Pick interesting subreddits to follow
   - Select predefined lists or brew up your own
 - Search through top stories
   - Clearly demarcated upvote counts/ratios, subreddit titles, comment trees and more
 - Utilize a simple interface to navigate posts, get quick info on subreddits, and peek at users
   - Open Reddit for post specifics
+- Simple searches in subreddits, user pages, and the website

 ## Run
 Set up virtual environment